TheHeat/mhdesign/src/content/projects/endo-icons.md

 	}
 ---

-# Icon set for endometriosis.cymru
+# Icon set for Endometriosis Cymru

 Created as part of a project focussed on making the site more accessible, as well as creating an extensive set of 'Easy Read' content.